Davis W. Frank

 Director of Engineering

-I created this team out of a need to maintain our internal software projects with full attention.
-I grew this team from nothing to 12 developers, product managers, and designers across two sites - San Francisco and Toronto.
+I created this team out of a need to improve the development & maintainence of our business-critical, internal software projects.
+I grew this team from nothing to 16 developers, product managers, and designers across two sites - San Francisco and Toronto.
 I drove budgeting and prioritization exercises with executive staff for our work.
-I also coached other teams within IT on Pivotal Labs's practices.
+I also coached other IT teams regarding Pivotal's agile practices.

-Learned how to staff a team from nothing, how to manage a multi-site team, how internal back office customers are not quite like end consumers, and how to present to exec staff.
+Learned how to make a business case for a team, staff that team from nothing, how to manage across multiple sites, how internal back office customers are not quite like end consumers, and how to present to exec staff.

 Pivotal Labs 2008 April - 2015 March